dangbb/dictionary_OOP_UET/README.md

 ## Text Translator issue
 Can't run Text Translator, since you need an Microsoft Azure key to use Microsoft Translator API

+## Word pronunciation issue
+Because the audio folder is too large and might cause lag when open Intellj, I won't combine it in project.
+You have to download it, then using load data method to bind it.
+Or using pronunciation in text Translator (although it sound super unatural :( ).